- 1. Introduction

 Records should include:

-- The name of the worker allocated to the customer and other agency representatives involved in the customer’s care listed prominently on the first page of the record;
+- The name of the worker allocated to the person and other agency representatives involved in the person’s care listed prominently on the first page of the record;

 - All incoming and outgoing correspondence should be referenced in the main body of the record but held in the section for third party information.
 This should include: